Facilities Operations and Maintenance Work Order Requests (Policy 9070)

 3.2 Accessible Features and Equipment

 a.
-When accessible features and equipment including but not limited to articulated door openers, ramps, braille signage, etc. are in need of repair, follow the steps above in II.
+When accessible features and equipment including but not limited to articulated door openers, ramps, braille signage, etc. are in need of repair, follow the steps in Section 3.1.
 Be sure to note that the area in need of repair includes an accessible feature.

 July 1995; January 2016; June 2016